jevinoh/flutter_prinder/README.md

-# flutter_tinder_template
+# flutter_prinder

-This is an template implementation of the [Tinder App](https://play.google.com/store/apps/details?id=com.tinder) with Flutter.
+This is a hackaton project which is forked from bgildson's [flutter_tinder_template](https://github.com/bgildson/flutter_tinder_template)

+This project is meant to spoof Tinder dating App.
+But unlike Tinder, this app would search printers nearby using preferences set by the user.

 ## How to Run the Project